waylad/tezos-synthetics-exchange/README.md

 ### Synthetic assets available for minting

-- sUSD — an algorithmic Stable Token pegged to the value of USD and collateralized in TEZ.
+- sUSD — a synthetic asset pegged to the value of USD.
-- sBTC — an algorithmic Stable Token pegged to the value of BTC and collateralized in TEZ.
+- sBTC — a synthetic asset pegged to the value of BTC.
-- sETH — an algorithmic Stable Token pegged to the value of ETH and collateralized in TEZ.
+- sETH — a synthetic asset pegged to the value of ETH.

 ### Smart contracts